PDFSub vs Foxit PDF Editor: Honest Comparison (2026)

 Cost Comparison

-- PDFSub includes AI features in the base price.
+- PDFSub includes AI features and 500 AI credits/month in the base price.
 Foxit's meaningful AI usage requires the $49.99/yr add-on, bringing the annual cost to $179.98.

 - PDFSub requires no desktop installation - use it from any device.